-Avoid aspirin and any other “blood-thinner” medications for a week before your procedure.
-Of course, if you take aspirin or other medications for a serious medical issue discuss this with your regular provider first.
-Take a shower with soap on the morning of your procedure.
-Wear (or bring) tight underwear or a supportive jock strap on your procedure day.
+Avoid aspirin and other “blood-thinner” medications for a week before your procedure.
+If you take aspirin or other medications for a serious medical issue discuss this with us and with your regular provider before holding.
+Wash with soap on the morning of your procedure.
+Wear (or bring) tight underwear or a scrotal support (e.g. jock strap) on your procedure day.
 You can buy a jockstrap at a sporting goods store or online, although snug briefs may work just as well.
-Make sure you have had a light meal or snack before you vasectomy because being hungry can make you lightheaded.
-Bring a copy of your signed sterilization consent form.
-Feel free, also, to bring a partner or support person along for the experience!
+Make sure you have a light meal or snack before your vasectomy because being hungry can make you lightheaded.
+If applicable, bring a copy of your signed sterilization consent form.
+Feel free to bring a partner or support person along for the experience!

 During Your Vasectomy

 What surprises most men during a no-scalpel vasectomy is that the procedure is much more gentle than they expect.
 On the day of your vasectomy, you will review the procedure with the physician, ask any questions you may have, and go over consent forms.
 The actual procedure is fairly quick, between eight and thirty minutes, depending on your particular body shape.
 It takes place in a regular exam room, with the doctor and at least one assistant.
 You will keep your pants and underwear on but let them fall to your